 The issue of website accessibility was in the news not all that long ago.
 Here is an article that appeared as recently as May 2019:

 You may be wondering yourself, “Is my website ADA compliant?” or “How to make a website ADA compliant?”
-Both are very good questions.
+These are both great questions.

 Should you be concerned about website accessibility?

 Before we go down the rabbit hole of website accessibility, let me state up front, we are not lawyers and we are not giving legal advice.
 So please, if you’re concerned about your website, although we can perform an accessibility audit to identify any deficiencies, ultimately it is not up to us to deem your website ADA compliant.

 Whether your website was launched recently or a decade ago, chances are fairly good that it does not meet the current Web Content Accessibility Guidelines (WCAG 2.1) produced by the World Wide Web Consortium.
 You see, even with best intentions, the nature of the web as a continually changing medium — things have changed, and your content has likely changed over time.

 Designing and developing websites for ADA compliance goes well beyond design, although that is definitely a starting point.
 To hire a website designer, videographer, content developer, etc. who understands accessibility concerns and WCAG standards is very important.
 Beyond certain design tenets and website functions that must meet the needs of all website visitors, accessibility has a lot to do with the content on your site and how it is structured.